swayamprakashm/RescueNowApp/README.md

 ---

 # RescueNowApp

-**RescueNowApp** is an Android emergency alert application designed especially for rural and urban users to send quick emergency alerts with location via SMS and Firebase.
-It allows users to trigger emergency actions using buttons or volume keys and helps notify Police, Ambulance, Fire, or a saved contact person.
+**RescueNowApp** is an Android emergency alert application designed to help users—especially in rural and urban areas—quickly send emergency alerts along with their live location via SMS and Firebase.
+The app can be triggered using on-screen emergency buttons or volume keys, and supports notifications to essential services like Police, Ambulance, Fire, or a saved emergency contact.
+It is designed to work reliably even in low-connectivity regions.

 ---